davanstrien/hfjobs/README.md

 # 🚀 hfjobs

-Run compute jobs on Hugging Face infrastructure with a Docker-like experience!
+Run compute jobs on Hugging Face infrastructure with a familiar Docker-like interface!

 `hfjobs` is a command-line tool that lets you run anything on Hugging Face's infrastructure (including GPUs and TPUs!) with simple commands.
 Think `docker run`, but for running code on A100s.